as1100k-forks/pastey/README.md

 [<img alt="docs.rs" src="https://img.shields.io/badge/docs.rs-paste-66c2a5?style=for-the-badge&labelColor=555555&logo=docs.rs" height="20">](https://docs.rs/paste)
 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/dtolnay/paste/ci.yml?branch=master&style=for-the-badge" height="20">](https://github.com/dtolnay/paste/actions?query=branch%3Amaster)

+_This crate is the fork of [paste](https://crates.io/crates/paste) and I really appreciate all the contributors._

 The nightly-only [`concat_idents!`] macro in the Rust standard library is notoriously underpowered in that its concatenated identifiers can only refer to existing items, they can never be used to define something new.